CAAPIM/apim-charts/charts/gateway/README.md

 #### Embedded GemFire
 Embedded gemfire will have external locators but gemfire cache servers are inside gateway container.
-If tls is enabled but tls secret is not provided, gateway require cert-manage to generate keystore and truststore for tls.
+If tls is enabled but tls secret is not provided, gateway require cert-manager to generate keystore and truststore for tls.
 ```
 config:
   gemfire: